alt

 Ozer ships new book Video Encoding by the Numbers

 I’m proud to announce my latest book, Video Encoding by the Numbers, Eliminate the Guesswork from your Streaming Video, which is available now on Amazon.
 You can read all about the book by clicking here, or click here for a detailed table of contents.
-Briefly, after introductory chapters get you up to speed and familiar with objective quality metrics, the next chapters …
+Briefly, after introductory chapters get you up to speed and familiar with objective quality metrics, the next chapters focus on key …

 Read More »